 A Lifeline In Today’s Business Climate

-The looming uncertainties of COVID-19 are causing companies to take a critical look at their strategies on savings and revenue.
+The looming uncertainties of COVID-19 are causing companies to take a critical look at their strategies for savings and revenue.
 Here are a few things you can do to help your company save money and ultimately, stay in business.

 Revisit Existing Contracts And Do Some ‘Fine Reading’.

-Contractual agreements relating to services, supplies and support from third-parties will need to be revisited and re-negotiated where necessary.
+Contractual agreements relating to services, supplies, and support from third parties will need to be revisited and re-negotiated where necessary.
 Stop spending on services or supplies which are irrelevant at present.